Rehearsal Venue / Times

 New, high standard chamber orchestra, exciting and varied repertoire performed, Grade 7/8 level required.
 We would like to hear from all string players.

 Thursday evenings in the Thatched Barn at Hall Farm, Staithe Road, Repps-with-Bastwick.

 The Band always welcomes new Brass, Woodwind or Percussion players.
 If you are an experienced player who no longer has an instrument we may be able to help.
 We have a limited number of instruments available for loan only to band members.

 Friday evenings 7.15-9.30pm in or near King’s Lynn

 Friendly and successful symphony orchestra with international conductor and professional leader, playing to a high standard.
 Vacancies for committed string players and some percussion.
 See website for up-to-date information.

-Most Tuesday evenings, 8pm - 10pm, East Runton Village Hall
+Tuesday evenings in term time 7.45-9.30pm, East Runton Village Hall

 Wednesday between 7.30pm - 9.30pm Mile Cross Methodist Church Aylsham Road Norwich

 We are a Concert Band based in Norwich and consist of a committed group of Woodwind, Brass and Percussion players.
 We play a wide range of music at various venues in and around Norfolk throughout the year.